Cuckmere Haven (1), South Downs, Sussex Location map

 The headland on the skyline is Seaford Head.

-Looking away from the beach at Cuckmere Haven along the Cuckmere River towards Exceat.
+Looking up river from the beach at Cuckmere Haven along the Cuckmere River towards Exceat.
 The two canoeists have just discovered that they cannot reach the sea without doing a little walking because the water has suddenly become rather shallow.